 - Landlords cannot charge one applicant a different amount than another for the same rental unit, and you must return any unused portion of the rental application fee within 20 days.

 - You may be liable for three times the rental application fee and court costs if you violate any of these rental application requirements.

-You can use the Colorado Judicial Branch website to conduct your rental background check for potential renters.
+You can use the Colorado Public Records Directory put forward by the Department of Justice to conduct your rental background check for potential tenants.